terence636/DOCKER/README.md

 # Installation
 - Download docker from docker website
-- Install it an run
+- Install it and run
 - A whale image will appear above the notification bar.
 Click and ensure status shows running

 # Concept